Program

 If you are being admitted, you are required to submit the original documents and/or the certified true copies, with official imprint and signature, by the issuing authorities.

-GMAT/GRE is NOT compulsory for admission but highly recommended for application.
+GMAT/ GRE is not compulsory for admission but highly recommended for application.
 There is no minimum score required for admission.

 Your GMAT/GRE result is valid for 5 years prior to the commencement of study.